matter-labs/zksync-lite-docs/docs/dev/providers.md

 # Providers

-JSON-RPC protocol is used to communicate with Sync network nodes.
+JSON-RPC protocol is used to communicate with the zkSync network nodes.
-`Provider` is used to abstract details of the communication and provides useful API for interaction with Sync network.
+`Provider` is used to generalize details of the communication and provides a useful API for interacting with the zkSync network.

 We support HTTP and WebSocket transport protocol for JSON-RPC communications.
-WebSocket transport is preferred since it supports subscriptions.
-`HTTPTransport` and `WSTransport` classes are used to implement details of communication, but usually, you don't need to deal with these objects directly.
+WebSocket transport is preferred since it supports subscriptions. `HTTPTransport` and `WSTransport` classes are used to implement details of communication but usually are unnecessary.

-## Sync provider
+## zkSync provider

-### Get default provider for network
+### Get default provider for the network

 ```typescript
 import * as zksync from "zksync";